A message from the president

 On the weekend of October 16 to 19, ASMA members will gather at the Star Spangled Banner Flag House Museum (right), almost within sight of Ft.
 McHenry and the other historic attractions in Baltimore's Inner Harbor area to kick off our annual meeting.
 The weekend features the Friday night opening of our themed exhibition "1812 - Star Spangled Nation" as well as other bi-centennial celebrations marking the attack on the fort during the War of 1812.

 We'll stay at the Hampton Inn and Suites, close to the harbor.
-The hotel has set up a speciel webpage for early registration and if you CLICK HERE you can get an early start.
+The hotel has set up a special web page for early registration and if you CLICK HERE you can get an early start.

 Our 2013 AGM in San Diego was a great place for our 2013 Annual Meeting.
 Along with all the weekend's activities, a special event took place.
 At the Saturday night dinner, Peter Maytham (left) was awarded the Society's rare "Iron Man" Award in recognition of the major administrative and financial contributions he made as ASMA's Managing Director.